-The DEA shall contain the proposed cost cap language submitted by the entity subject to any language modifications or clarifications which proved necessary as a result of stakeholder input or PJM's analysis during the evaluation process.
-If the Designated Entity commits to capping project construction cost or any other aspect related to revenue recovery for the Project, the following language shall be included in the Schedule E Non-Standard Terms and Conditions of the Designated Entity Agreement:
+Schedule E Non-Standard Terms and Conditions of the DEA shall contain the proposed cost cap language submitted by the Designated Entity, subject to any language modifications or clarifications that proved necessary as a result of stakeholder input or PJM's analysis during the evaluation process.
+If the Designated Entity commits to capping project construction costs or any other aspect related to revenue recovery for the Project, the following additional language shall also be included in the Schedule E - Non-Standard Terms and Conditions of the Designated Entity Agreement:

-o Nothing in the inclusion of the cost cap in the Designated Entity Agreement is intended to preempt the right of any party to seek modifications to be ordered by the Commission or otherwise challenge the recovery of costs through the FERC ratemaking process.
+o Inclusion of the cost cap in the Designated Entity Agreement is not intended to preempt the right of any party to seek modifications to be ordered by the Commission or otherwise challenge the recovery of costs through the FERC ratemaking process.